-Individuals providing services other than as employees (referred to here as "contractors" to differentiate them from the recipients of services, which we shall refer to as "clients"), do not receive the protection offered to employees other than through the normal contractual relationship (i.e., the contract may, in general, be terminated in accordance with its provisions without other statutory obligations being imposed.)
+Individuals providing services other than as employees (referred to here as "independent contractors"), do not receive the protection offered to employees other than through the normal contractual relationship (i.e., the contract may, in general, be terminated in accordance with its provisions without other statutory obligations being imposed.)

 Employment contracts are governed by the Labor Code (as amended).
-Contractor arrangements are governed by the Civil Code (as amended), the provisions of which apply to what are generally known as civil-law agreements.
+Contractor arrangements are governed by the Civil Code (as amended), the provisions of which apply to what are generally known as civil law agreements.
 The latter might include the provision of one-off services such as translating or interpreting.

-Employers worldwide have sometimes sought to avoid the sometimes onerous consequences of entering into employment relationships by re-defining the relationship as one for the provision of services.
-Whether such re-definition is successful in avoiding the potential burdens imposed by an employer-employee relationship is very often a question of fact and intention, which sometimes must be proved to the satisfaction of the court.
+Employers worldwide have sometimes sought to avoid the often-onerous consequences of entering into employment relationships by redefining the relationship as one for the provision of services.
+Whether such redefinition is successful in avoiding the potential burdens imposed by an employeremployee relationship is very often a question of fact and intention, which sometimes must be proved to the satisfaction of the court.